 Notch trailhead is the southernmost path in the parking lot.
 There are restrooms available and plenty of parking spaces.

 Badlands Notch Trail is a nice, easy and enjoyable hike.
-It is heavily trafficked in Summer but usually very quiet in shoulder seasons.
+It is moderately trafficked in Summer but usually very quiet in shoulder seasons.
+Badlands is among the best USA national parks to visit if you’re looking to escape the crowds.

 Let’s get right into a walkthrough of the trail with plenty of photographs so you can see exactly what to expect: